zyltr/SchedulAR/README.md

 2. Generate Development Key from Vuforia's website and copy key to "SampleApplicationSession.java" "setInitParameters ( ... )"
 3. Generate Databse using Vuforia's website.
 Select a Cloud Database for generation
-4. Upload all Target Images and Metadata to Cloud Database
+4. Upload all Target Images and Metadata files from "media" to Cloud Database
 5. Copy "Client Access Keys" to "Schedules.java" kAccessKey and kSecretKey variables
 6. Run project and scan any of the Target Images to see results